Understand Your Tissue Chain – Learn to Switch the Body Back On After Injury

 Your body works as a chain of interconnected links.
 When one part is injured, the entire chain is affected — not just the muscle or joint where it hurts.

-• Nervous system = the power cables.
-They send signals, detect threats, and control timing. -
+The power cables.
+They send signals, detect threats, and control timing.

 When the Lights Go Out – The Body's Protective Mode